harryphelps2/shoepersonic2/README.md

 ## Customer Profile, Derek from London:

 Grew up London, enjoys running as a project on the side to stay healthy, relieve stress and compete.
-Dave was never a talented athlete but he is persistent and enjoys training to compete in races.
+Derek was never a talented athlete but he is persistent and enjoys training to compete in races.
 He did a degree in mechanical engineering and ran in a club at school and tried out numerous individual sports at university.
 David struggles with confidence around other men and women and enjoys running.
 He likes feeling part of a club but struggles to break through into the social side of things.
 He really wants to be invited to the party but feels like he is never engaging enough or gregarious enough break into the cool crowd.

 He doesn’t mind spending money in his hobby but is time poor.
 He makes decisions quickly.